Penetration pricing is one of the many pricing strategies employed by companies in an attempt to increase their revenue and/or profit.

 Penetration pricing vs. price skimming

 Price skimming and penetration pricing are essentially the opposite strategies.
-Whereas price skimming uses initial high prices to earn revenue, penetration pricing uses initial low prices to get more sales.
+Whereas price skimming uses initially high prices to earn revenue, penetration pricing uses initially low prices to get more sales.

-Both price skimming and penetration pricing are best used for a short time.
+Some caution and discretion is required for both, however.
 While penetration pricing will leave you earning less revenue per client when used for too long, price skimming will start to attract competitors that feel they can beat your prices if given the chance.

 Situations where penetration pricing is effective